maciejgz/microservice-search/README.md

 ### ms-keycloak

 Authentication server - port 8082.
+OIDC authentication scheme is used to authenticate users.
 Run in Docker Compose.

 ## Scenarios